0 Part Course |

 She holds an LLB (Hons) from University College London.

-• An overview of the bond/capital markets, including the discussion of the bond documentation, legal opinions and the negotiation of the subscription agreement.
+• This bond documentation course provides an overview of the bond/capital markets, including discussion of bond documents, legal opinions and the negotiation of the subscription agreement.

-• The technical legal aspects as well as the detailed practical step-by-step process of issuing bonds.
+• The technical legal aspects and the detailed practical step-by-step process of issuing bonds.

 • Be apprised of the various aspects of due diligence required when issuing bonds and the types of investors targeted.